brainsatplay/docs/old/docs/guides/getting-started/your-first-app.md

 ```

 #### Import Mode
-If your app components are served to the browser alongside the HTML document, you may use **import mode** to dynamically import these components using the relative path from the HTML file and the `import.meta.url` variable, which indicates the location of the current script in the browser filesystem.
+If your app's plugins are served to the browser alongside the HTML document, you may use **import mode** to dynamically import these plugins using the relative path from the HTML file and the `import.meta.url` variable, which indicates the location of the current script in the browser filesystem.

 #### Reference Mode
 If you cannot use **import mode** (e.g. your application is housed in a sibling repository), you may also use **reference mode** to provide object references to all the files that compose it.